 Sunset at the Paliton Beach.

-Small boat anchored at the Paliton Beach.
+A small boat anchored at the Paliton Beach.
 I love how calm the water is.
 The water is very tempting to swim in!

-View from the watch tower at the Mount Bandilaan Watch Tower when we tried the Siquijor Mountain Tour.
+View from the watchtower at the Mount Bandilaan Watch Tower when we tried the Siquijor Mountain Tour.

-Canopy of trees at Mount Bandilaan.
+The canopy of trees at Mount Bandilaan.